tmux-plugins/tpm/docs/tpm_not_working.md

 /opt/homebrew/bin
 ```

-And prefix it to the `PATH` environment variable
+And prepend it to the `PATH` environment variable
 ```
 set-environment -g PATH "/opt/homebrew/bin:/bin:/usr/bin"
 ```